keyboard2769/nb-nextzz/README.md

 - [x] $ we just gave up on the 'fixing' thing of the auto-weigh-sequence
 - [x] $ shift-tab can now back shift the focus .. don't push to hard !!
 - [x] $ let the dynamic weigh result table shine
+- [x] $ added the "linear setting" to THE list
+- [x] $ the zero adjusting stuff works now more than likely

 <hr><!--EOF-->